-for any integer $k$.
-Here $C_{k}$ is a finite number only depending on $k$.
+for every integer $k$.
 This index bounded condition plays an important technical role in some recent studies of Hamiltonian Floer theory, starting from \cite{M2020}.
-A direct consequence is that for any given $k$, there is no index-$k$ one-periodic orbit of $f(r)$ in $[1-\delta, 1+\delta]\times \partial K$, if the slopes of $f(r)$ are large enough.
+A direct consequence is that for any given $k$, there is no index-$k$ one-periodic orbit of $f(r)$ in $[1-\epsilon, 1+\epsilon]\times \partial K$, if the slopes of $f(r)$ are large enough.

 \begin{remark} We formulate the above index bounded condition as a property of the embedding of $K$, rather than an intrinsic property of the contact manifold $(\partial K, \alpha)$.
 And it is defined by using Conley-Zehnder indices of Hamiltonian orbits rather than Reeb orbits.